eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 **Vertical Limit:** Leave at the default 914.4 m (3000 ft).
 Emissions above this altitude are excluded from the LTO inventory.

-Click **Generate** to create `EHRD_out.alaqs`.
+Click **Generate** to create `training_out.alaqs`.
 This file copies all source definitions from the study database, combines them with the movements and meteorological data, and pre-computes the calculation grid.
 All subsequent emission calculations and dispersion runs use this output file.

 > The computation time depends on domain size and resolution.
 The 100 × 100 × 20 grid used here is a reasonable balance between spatial detail and performance for a training exercise.

 #### Movements table

-The file `EHRD_movements.csv` (semicolon-delimited) defines the six aircraft movements in this study.
-All movements occur on 2025-12-01 between 06:00 and 07:00.
+The file `training_movements.csv` (semicolon-delimited) defines the 12 aircraft movements in this study.
+Movements span 2025-12-01 to 2025-12-03.

 | OID | Aircraft | Engine | D/A | Gate | Runway | Runway time | Block time | Profile | Taxi route |
 |---|---|---|---|---|---|---|---|---|---|